MicrosoftDocs/azure-docs/articles/machine-learning/v1/how-to-auto-train-forecast-v1.md

 |Setting|Description
 |---|---
-|`auto`| The following is the default behavior for short series handling <li> *If all series are short*, pad the data. <br> <li> *If not all series are short*, drop the short series.
+|`auto`| The default value for short series handling. <br> - _If all series are short_, pad the data. <br> - _If not all series are short_, drop the short series.
 |`pad`| If `short_series_handling_config = pad`, then automated ML adds random values to each short series found.
-The following lists the column types and what they are padded with: <li>Object columns with NaNs <li> Numeric columns  with 0 <li> Boolean/logic columns with False <li> The target column is padded with random values with mean of zero and standard deviation of 1.
+The following lists the column types and what they're padded with: <br> - Object columns with NaNs <br> - Numeric columns  with 0 <br> - Boolean/logic columns with False <br> - The target column is padded with random values with mean of zero and standard deviation of 1.
 |`drop`| If `short_series_handling_config = drop`, then automated ML drops the short series, and it will not be used for training or prediction.
 Predictions for these series will return NaN's.
 |`None`| No series is padded or dropped